rafaelasantana/monster-trading-cards-game/README.md

-# MTCG README
+# MTCG

-Welcome to the README for my Monster Trading Cards Game!
+Welcome to my Monster Trading Cards Game!
 This document provides instructions on how to set up and run the project.
 Please follow the steps below to get started.

 ## Setting Up the Database